The Overwhelmed Brain

 I laughed.
 I thought, “Who isn’t addicted to sugar?”

-I knew that almost all bread, processed foods, and even fruit have some form of sugar, so unless one drastically changes their diet it’s hard not to be addicted to it, so I didn’t take her comment too seriously.
-That is until she mentioned it again later on which is when we decided to have a deeper discussion on it.
+I knew that almost all bread, many processed foods, and of course fruit contain sugar, so unless one drastically changes their diet, it’s hard not to be addicted to it.
+So I didn’t take her comment too seriously.
+That is until she mentioned her addiction to it again later on, which is when we decided to have a deeper discussion on it.

 Of course, this is something that anyone of us could do on a holiday or special occasion, so I didn’t think too much about it.
 But I was taken aback that even on regular days she ate sweets like it was a holiday.

 We went out to eat several times during the first few weeks of our relationship.
 I was repeatedly exposed to her addiction and it finally sunk in that she was serious.
 She really was addicted to sugar.
-It wasn’t just a humorous comment, but a real admission about a major challenge in her life.
+It wasn’t just a humorous comment, but an actual admission about a major challenge in her life.

 That was the moment my fear kicked in and I closed off a small part of my heart.
 From that point on, I was quietly and unconsciously disgusted by her behavior.
 It’s actually embarrassing to put that into words now because I have learned and healed so much since then.
 But at the time, her behavior repulsed me and made me see her as disgusting.